Death spiral (insurance): Procedure

-Motivation
+Regulation

 In most US states, it is illegal for health insurers to individually re-underwrite a subscriber (re-evaluate their health risk and increase their premium) after the subscriber files a claim under the policy, unless the subscriber withheld information about a pre-existing medical condition.
 The process described so far can best be described as "group re-underwriting": evaluating the group's medical costs and adjusting the group's premium accordingly.
 It accomplishes the same effect: purging companies' risk pool of higher risk individuals or allowing the insurer to eliminate any high-risk pool altogether or excluding individuals' health conditions even though the health conditions were acquired during the terms of the policies with the company and while the premiums were faithfully paid.
-That has the advantage to insurers to decrease their liability without violating the terms of the policy or being accused of individual re-underwriting.
+That has the advantage to insurers to decrease their liability without violating the terms of policy or being accused of individual re-underwriting.
 It also allows the insurer to claim that the policy offers protection against rises in premiums because of the policyholder acquiring health conditions even though that protection is limited.